ScrypterX/Wordsum/README.md

 # Wordsum
-Gets the sum of words
+Gets the sum of words.